wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 !!! success
     Congratulations you have published you first csv data converted to BUFR via the wis2box.

-You should also be able to see these notifications in MQTT explorer.
+You should also be able to see these notifications in MQTT Explorer.

 ### Exercise 3 - debugging the input data